Yash-Bhatnagar/Ensemble-techniques/README.md

 # Ensemble-techniques
 <h3>Business Context:</h3>
 <p>Leveraging customer information is paramount for most businesses.
-In the case of a bank, attributes of customers like the ones mentioned below can be crucial in strategizing a marketing campaign when launching a new product</p>
+In the case of a bank, various attributes of customers can be crucial in strategizing a marketing campaign when launching a new product</p>

 <h3>Data Context:</h3>